MarB-T/simple_shell/README.md

-ALX Project to create of a Simple Shell in C
+ALX Project to create a Simple Shell in C

 The following are the allowed std functions and system calls:
-	.access
+	-access
-	.chdir
+	-chdir
 	.close
 	.closedir
 	.execve